0xZ0F/Z0FCourse_ReverseEngineering/0x300-Tools/0x301-ToolTypes.md

 There are various other tools that we can use to gather more information about a binary.
 For example, DUMPBIN can be used to look at imports, exports, headers, symbols, and more.

 The best way to figure out all of these tools is to use them.

+# Static vs Dynamic Analysis
+* Static Analysis - Analyzing at a binary when it's not running.
+In other words, viewing the binary as it is on disk.
+I also consider reversing a DLL in x64dbg using DLLLoader to be static analysis.
+This is because we can't step through the exported functions (they are never called).
+* Dynamic Analysis - Analyzing the binary as it's running in memory.